risawitama/verbose-potato/README.md

-## What did the hat say to the scarf?
+## What did the Red light say to the Green light?
+Don't look at me I'm changing!
-## You can hang around.
-I'll just go on ahead.